-- Push in the control knob and turn to gas mark '9'. - Press the igniter on the oven facia to light the oven. - If the burner has not lit within 15 seconds the control knob should be released and the burner left for at least 1 minute before a further attempt to light the burner is made. - Set the control knob to the desired temperature setting.
+- · Push in the control knob and turn to gas mark '9'. - Press the igniter on the oven facia to light the oven after the burner is lit continue to press the knob for approximately 10-15 seconds.
+If the burner has not lit within 15 seconds the control knob should be released and the burner left for at least 1 minute before a further attempt to light the burner is made. - Set the control knob to the desired temperature setting.